N-Body Oscillator Interactions of Higher-Order Coupling Functions: Complex Ginzburg-Landau Model

 \section{Complex Ginzburg-Landau Model}

-We now apply our results to diffusively coupled complex Ginzburg-Landau (CGL) models.
+We now apply the proposed method to a \ypb{set of three globally coupled complex Ginzburg-Landau (CGL) models, where the coupling is diffusive and homogeneous}.
 The ODE form of this model has been studied extensively \cite{wilson2019phase,park2021high}, making it an ideal preliminary test for our results.
 Let $X_i = (x_i,y_i)^\tr$ and $N=3$.
 The network is given by

 where